person who maintains and develops academic courses and programs; supports teachers

 a process in which teachers determine the needs and abilities of the learners in their class in order to plan a program appropriately; usually takes place at the beginning of a course

-forms where "not" is placed after the auxiliary verb, (often contracted with an apostrophe)
+forms where not is placed after the auxiliary verb (often contracted with an apostrophe), as in I do not like school.

 a term used to explain that the noun or pronoun is the "subject" rather than the "object" in an example sentence or clause